 says the Lord God.

-Interestingly, this great slaughter of the judgment of God through Ezekiel details the aspect of a great sacrificial meal, which may be understood of the slaughter of Armageddon as well; Though, more importantly, is the ultimate result of this great judgment in both scenarios expressed in the following verses of this declaration of Ezekiel: “I will set My glory among the nations; all the nations shall see My judgment which I have executed, and My hand which I have laid on them.
+Interestingly, this great slaughter of the judgment of God through Ezekiel details the aspect of a great sacrificial meal, which may be understood of the slaughter of Armageddon as well; Though, more importantly, this great judgment sets the record straight about who reigns supreme, which becomes the obvious realization in both scenarios, just as it’s expressed in the following verses of God’s declaration through Ezekiel: “I will set My glory among the nations; all the nations shall see My judgment which I have executed, and My hand which I have laid on them.
 So the house of Israel shall know that I am the LORD their God from that day forward.” – Ezekiel 39:21-22

 Thus far we have identified an angel standing in the sun as some prince standing in the power & authority of Christ to proclaim the sure & imminent judgment of God in the manner in which he cried with a loud voice, saying to all the birds that fly in the midst of heaven, “Come and gather together for the supper of the great God, that you may eat the flesh of kings, the flesh of captains, the flesh of mighty men, the flesh of horses and of those who sit on them, and the flesh of all people, free and slave, both small and great.”